 - Air Quality Monitoring - New York State ambient air monitoring networks

-- State Implementation Plans - New York prepares a plan, known as a SIP, that outlines control strategies to reduce air pollution in nonattainment areas.
+- State Implementation Plans and State Plans - New York prepares a plan, known as a SIP, that outlines control strategies to reduce air pollution in nonattainment areas.

 - Residential Wood Burning - Information for homeowners on burning wood for fuel.

-- Attention Homeowners: Clean Air Starts at Home - Tips on how homeowners can help keep the air clean.
+- Clean Air Starts at Home - Tips on how homeowners can help keep the air clean.

 - Controlling Air Pollution from Motor Vehicles - How DEC controls pollution from cars, trucks and other vehicles